Perceval62/softOscilloscope/README.md

 ## Outline

-Modern day hardware is amazingly fast.
-Even a tiny raspberry pi is able to do billions of calculations per second, run a graphical interface and playback audio.
-With many features such as these, doing basic arithmetics and graphing a few hundred samples should not be an insurmountable task.

 Any hardware hobbyist knows the troubleshooting potential of an oscilloscope.
 They're essential to any hardware project that requires more than a few LEDs.